-The "Goering plan," with the greatest severity, provides for the "liquidation of unemployment" by driving the unemployed out of the towns and young workers up to the age of 25 (women to the age of 30) out of industry altogether.
-The unemployed and the working youth are deprived of the right of freely moving from The political aim of this is to place to place. prepare military cadres and to cleanse the factories from the most "restless" elements.
+The "Goering plan", which the fascist government is trying to operate with the greatest severity, provides for the "liquidation of unemployment" by driving the unemployed out of the towns and young workers up to the age of 25 (women to the age of 30) out of industry altogether.
+The unemployed and the working youth are deprived of the right of freely moving from place to place.
+The political aim of this is to prepare military cadres and to cleanse the factories of the most "restless" elements.
 The demagogy with which this robbery of the working masses is carried out is characteristic of the methods of fascism.
-The builders' section of the fascist "Labour Front," for example, announced on May 8th, 1934, that "in a number of cases the wages fixed in the wage agreements are not paid, overtime work is operated as well as the predacious exploitation of the strength and health of the apprentices . . .
+The builders' section of the fascist Labor Front, for example, announced on May 8, 1934, that

+"... in a number of cases the wages fixed in the wage agreements are not paid, overtime work is operated as well as the predacious exploitation of the strength and health of the apprentices. ...
 Employers and workers who are responsible will be mercilessly called to account for this."

-The methods of inciting one category of workers against another, which were used by the National Socialists during the first period of their power, especially in the relations between the employed and the unemployed, are now taken INSIDE THE FACTORY ITSELF.
-The National Socialist cells in the factories bring ready-made "travelling tickets" to the working youth to attach them to kulak farms or labour service camps, and the young workers have to sign these as "voluntary" expressions of their readiness to set free a place in the factory for the adult unemployed, as an expression of enthusiasm and loyalty to the "Third Empire."
+The methods of inciting one category of workers against another, which were used by the nationalsocialists during the first period of their power, especially in the relations between the employed and the unemployed, are now taken inside the factory itself.
+The national-socialist cells in the factories bring ready-made "traveling tickets" to the working youth to attach them to kulak farms or labor service camps, and the young workers have to sign these as "voluntary" expressions of their readiness to set free a place in the factory for the adult unemployed, as an expression of enthusiasm and loyalty to the "Third Empire".

 Thus the working class has very soon felt the savage enslavement and oppression brought to it by the fascist dictatorship.
-The hatred of the working masses towards the National Socialist régime is incalculable.
-The brute fear of the fascist dictatorship at the working class is no smaller.
-The campaign against "grumblers" and "critics," announced by the National Socialists with such a fanfare, and their demagogy regarding "the second revolution" which preceded the throat-cutting of June 30th, mainly had in view the purpose of quietening the working class to some extent and tricking them.
+The hatred of the working masses towards the national-socialist regime is incalculable.
+The brute fear of the fascist dictatorship of the working class is no smaller.
+The campaign against "grumblers" and "critics", announced by the national-socialists with such a fanfare, and their demagogy regarding "the second revolution" which preceded the throat-cutting of June 30, mainly had in view the purpose of quietening the working class to some extent and tricking them.

-But, in spite of this, it has become ever more clear that the fascist dictatorship which was able to ensure to monopolist capital in Germany the smashing of the mass workers' organisations, the reduction of wages, subsidies and taxation privileges to a whole number of capitalist groups, has nevertheless not been able to ensure that it could overcome the resistance and discontent of the working class, and especially to ensure the destruction of the Communist Party.
+But in spite of this it has become ever more clear that the fascist dictatorship which was able to ensure to monopolist capital in Germany the smashing of the workers' mass organizations, the reduction of wages, subsidies and taxation privileges to a whole number of capitalist groups, has nevertheless not been able to ensure that it could overcome the resistance and discontent of the working class, and especially to ensure the destruction of the Communist Party.
 The operation of the January law has had to be postponed several times.
-Heavy industry has not been able so far to plunder the working class at the SPEED it would have liked.
+Heavy industry has not been able so far to plunder the working class at the speed it would have liked.